-Anton Kuzmin, Dietmar Fey
+Anton Kuzmin^{}, Dietmar Fey^{}, and Ulrich Lohmann[†]

-Department of Computer Science,

-Chair of Computer Architecture

-Friedrich-Alexander-University Erlangen-Nuremberg, Germany

-{anton.kuzmin,dietmar.fey}@informatik.uni-erlangen.de
+Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), Computer Architecture {anton.kuzmin,dietmar.fey}@informatik.uni-erlangen.de [†]Chair of Micro- and Nanophotonics, Fern University in Hagen

 Abstract-Development, characterization and performance optimization of systems utilizing FPGAs with high-speed serial transceivers to implement optical links with 1 to 10 Gbps data rate is a complex task and it poses several challenges for design engineers.
 In this paper, an effective approach is presented designed to address these challenges based on the use of diagnostic features implemented in the transceivers and a soft-IP microcontroller system instantiated in the FPGA.
 The use of the soft-IP controller allows a single-point access to the control and diagnostic interfaces of all components forming the link.
 Combined with computational capabilities and a high-level programming language interpreter running on the soft-IP CPU inside the FPGA, it enables extensive optical link performance evaluation without relying on any additional test and measurement equipment and significantly shortens debugging and testing times.
-The implementation demonstrates the feasibility and effectiveness of the proposed approach to utilization of onchip diagnostic capabilities.
+Two generations of the system including hardware, soft-IP microcontroller system and embedded software are presented.
+The implementation demonstrates the feasibility and effectiveness of the proposed approach to utilization of on-chip diagnostic capabilities.